Uganda – It has always been the Pearl of Africa.

 The Pearl of Africa is a Timeless Slogan

-The Pearl of Africa is a Brand, and no other African country has that label, and it is, in our opinion, a Timeless Slogan.
+The Pearl of Africa is a Brand and no other African country has that.
+It is also, in our opinion, a Timeless Slogan.

 It is a Brand not created by the Ugandan Government, the Ministry of Tourism, the Uganda Tourism Board, or a hired marketing agency.
 There was a time when President Museveni wanted it copyrighted somehow, but that never happened.